semasuka/blog/about.md

 ---
 # About the author

 Hi there! welcome to Machine Intelligence Blog!
 I'm Stern Semasuka, and I'm an aspiring machine learning engineer based in Calgary.
-I'm learning machine learning to solve humankind challenges through using AI.
+I'm learning machine learning to solve humankind challenges.
 The act of writing posts helps to explain complex topics in simple words using the [Feynman Technique](https://www.youtube.com/watch?v=_f-qkGJBPts).

 I firmly believe that ***anyone***, with enough commitment and perseverance (gonna need a lot of it!), can learn and understand machine learning and start using it right away to solve challenges and make earth a better place.